gradiva/odin-fullstack-javascript/03-HTML_and_CSS/01-Basic_HTML_Page-Structure/youtube-clone/README.md

 The search box needs to be fixed, it looks unfinished.

+I learned about how to integrate a video and got more comfortable using flexbox.

 ## View in browser

 To view in browser, click [here](https://gradiva.github.io/youtube-clone/).